yujiri8/yujiri.xyz/software/pythontut8.md

 ```
 It's almost like using a `for` loop, isn't it?

 Yes.
 That is how for loops work.
-When I write `for num in nums:`, what's really happening is the above, with the one difference that the `for` loop automatically catches that `StopIteration` exception and silences it.
+When I write `for num in nums:`, what's really happening is the above, and the `for` loop automatically catches that `StopIteration` exception and silences it.

 And that's why you can use `for` to iterate on all these different types.
 They all implement an `__iter__` method that returns a sort of transient object called an iterator which in turns implements a `__next__` method that gives the items in sequence.

 With this knowledge... you could actually make your own iterable types.
 You could make a custom class that wasn't a subclass of tuple, list, or anything else and make it possible to iterate on it with `for`.

 About the difference between an iterator and an iterable: an iterable is something you can get an iterator out of.
 A list is *not* an iterator.
-Each time you loop over the list with `for`, you're making a new list iterator thingy that gives you the list elements in sequence.
-One thing that makes this confusing is that iterators *also* implement the `__iter__` method that returns an iterator - they just have it return themselves, for compatibility.
+Each time you loop over the list with `for`, you're making a new iterator that gives you the list elements in sequence.
+One thing that makes this confusing is that iterators *also* implement the `__iter__` method - they just have it return themselves, for compatibility.

 So back to generators.
 Generators are basically a special kind of iterator defined with the `yield` keyword, which lets you turn a function directly into a generator without the trouble of defining a class and both methods.
 Here's a demo of `yield`:
 ```python